-I work primarily on issues in action, with particular interests in the ontology of action, the nature of intentional action, practical knowledge, as well as practical capacity.
-Together with David Hills and Barry Maguire I coordinate Varieties of Agency, a Stanford research workshop focusing on all things action, which I co-founded together with Michael Bratman and Tamar Schapiro.
+I work primarily on issues in agency & action, with particular interests in the ontology of action, agential capacity, and agential understanding & knowledge, especially concerning intentional action.
+Together with David Hills and Barry Maguire I coordinate Varieties of Agency, a Stanford research workshop on all things action, which I co-founded together with Michael Bratman and Tamar Schapiro.

-I am interested also in the history of philosophy, in particular the Great AAAs (Aristotle, Aquinas, Anscombe), and for good measure Frege and Wittgenstein.
-I also have a growing interest in Chinese philosophy in the Confucian tradition, in particular Mengzi, Xunzi, and Wang Yangming.
+I am interested also in the history of philosophy, in particular the Great AAAs (Aristotle, Aquinas, Anscombe); Frege & Wittgenstein; and Classical Chinese philosophy

-Before coming to Stanford I studied Philosophy in London (MPhilStud at Birkbeck), having before studied Philosophy as well as Public International Law in Austria and the Netherlands (Magister philosophiae; Magister iuris), and worked on international human rights, humanitarian law, and issues of intersectional discrimination.
+Before coming to Stanford I studied Philosophy in London (MPhilStud at Birkbeck), before that Philosophy as well as Law (Magister philosophiae; Magister iuri) in Austria & the Netherlands, & worked on international human rights, humanitarian law, and issues of intersectional discrimination.